Granite Sealers

 Aqua Mix Sealer’s Choice Gold

-When the consumer needs a professional granite sealer that provides the maximum amount of stain protection and is long-lasting, then they’re probably going to want to look at this product.
-That because this granite sealer is designed to hold up to just about anything that can be thrown at it, and it is also designed to last approximately 15-years.
-It’s a sealer that was specifically designed to seal the stone and tile surfaces used in food preparation and food service areas and is designed to lockout not only dirt, grime, grease, and stains, but also moisture as well.
-It’s that ability to lock these materials out of the stone that makes it a great sealer for a variety of different applications and surfaces.
+When you need a professional granite sealer that provides the maximum amount of stain protection and is long-lasting, then you’re probably going to want to look at this product.
+That’s because this granite sealer can hold up to just about anything, and it lasts approximately 15 years.
+It’s a sealer that was specifically designed to seal the stone and tile surfaces used in food preparation and food service areas.
+It locks out not only dirt, grime, grease, and stains, but also moisture as well.

-This product can be used as both a granite sealer and a pre-grouting sealer, so consumers have some options for how they use it.
-And it can not only be used for granite surfaces but can also be used for other types of interior and exterior surfaces.
-This product can be used to seal terra cotta, masonry, marble, cement, porcelain, limestone, slate, and travertine easily.
-It’s a product that dries within approximately 4-hours and provides a no-sheen natural look to the surface it is applied on.
-Because it’s contained in a large 32-ounce size, there’s plenty of product for most uses.
+You can use this product as both a granite sealer and a pre-grouting sealer.
+And you can use it not only on for granite surfaces, but also for terra cotta, masonry, marble, cement, porcelain, limestone, slate, and travertine.
+It’s a product that dries within approximately 4-hours and provides a no-sheen natural look to the surface.
+Because of its large 32-ounce size, there’s plenty of product for most uses.
 Although this granite sealer might be a little expensive, it’s still one of the best professional sealers available.
-Besides, for a stain that seals the surface for up to 15-years, it’s really not all that expensive.
+Besides, for a product that seals the surface for up to 15-years, it’s really not all that expensive.

 PROS: